myrmidon1608/Xcite-GameChangerInteractive/README.md

 				 - Power
 	 - Players can export their character
 	 - Players can import their character
-	 - The UI should be decent and useable
+	 - The UI should be decent and usable
  - Stretch Goals
 	 - Characters can equip armor and weapons
 		 - Armor